ActuallyAdequate/chimaera/core/rules/injury.md

 - **Internal:** Represents illness injuries such as poisons, diseases, and ruptures

-### Taking an Injury
+### Dealing an Injury

+Body Parts will allow you to Deal an Injury, to do so you will select what Limb of the creature you want to Deal the Injury to.
+The creature taking the Injury will then choose what Body Parts in that Limb gets Injured.

-When taking an Injury, you must select one Body Part and increase its Disrepair by the number of Injuries dealt.
-If increasing the disrepair would cause it to become Broken, then the Body Part and all others attached to it can no longer be Activated
+That selected Body Part will have its Disrepair Increased by the number of Injuries.

+If increasing the Disrepair would cause the Body Parts to become Broken, then all other Body Parts attached to it can not be Executed when the Limb is Activated.

+Similarly if a Body Part is Severed or Obliterated all Body Parts attached to it are also Severed or Obliterated.

 > [INFO] When Mutating with Mutagenic Cells you can rearrange the order of the
 > Body Parts so that injured Body Parts don't disable an entire limb.

-> [INFO] Defeat If a Creature has no Body Parts left after taking an Injury they
+> [INFO] Defeat
-> become Defeated.
-This means they are unable to participate in the turn order
-> until they are given a new Body Part and Activate their Mutagenic Cells.
+> If more than half of a creatures Body Parts are Broken they become Defeated.
+This means they are unable to participate in the turn order until they are given a new Body Part and Activate their Mutagenic Cells.
+>
+> A creature can use the Mutagenic Cells to detach Broken Body Parts, to delay defeat, however detached Broken Body Parts are Obliterated and this returned to the Body Part Deck

 ### Dealing an Injury